We need your help now

 Dublin councillors in fresh push to rename Herzog Park

-The change was proposed in protest against Israel’s genocidal war on Gaza, and due to former Israeli president Chaim Herzog’s involvement in the ethnic cleansing of Palestine before and during the 1948 Nakba – the mass displacement of over 750,000 Palestinians during the Arab-Israeli War.
+The change of name was proposed in protest against Israel’s genocidal war on Gaza, and due to former Israeli president Chaim Herzog’s involvement in the ethnic cleansing of Palestine before and during the 1948 Nakba – the mass displacement of over 750,000 Palestinians during the Arab-Israeli War.

 The issue is that existing legislation lacks specificity on how public ballots are to be held when a proposal from the Council is decided on by the public.